The average press release gets ignored by 99% of journalists.

 Otherwise, focus on the following:

-• Popularity, i.e. you’re popular and you want to help the journalist – and their readers – understand why.
+- Popularity, i.e., you’re popular and want to help journalists and their readers understand why.

-• Uniqueness, i.e. you’re doing something that is either unique to the neighborhood, or will solve their readers’ problems in a unique way.
+- Uniqueness, i.e., you’re doing something unique to the neighborhood, or you will uniquely solve your readers’ problems.

-For example, I used this tactic to get one of my clients, RoboKiller, featured on local TV station websites.
+For example, I used this tactic to feature one of my clients, RoboKiller, on local TV station websites.
 I emphasized the uniqueness of the solution and how it helps anyone, including the station’s audience:

 This is a powerful, yet underused tactic that can get you a lot of traction for free.

-If you play your cards right, a feature here can go on to give you that spot on national media like Live Wire that you always wanted.
+If you play your cards right, a feature here can lead to a spot on national media like Live Wire, which you’ve always wanted.

 Let me ask you a question: